miaout17/blogtrans/README.md

 ### Linux and Mac

-However, Linux and Mac user can get the source code and build by yourself.
+Linux and Mac user can get the source code and build by yourself.
-Please refer to **development** section.
+Please refer to **Build from Source** section.

 ## Usage

 Please refer to the [Blogtrans Homepage](http://miaout17.github.com/blogtrans/) (Traditional Chinese).

-## Development
+## Build from Source

 The code is mainly hosted on [Github](https://github.com/miaout17/blogtrans) (There is also a mirror on Sourceforge, but it's not always up-to-date).